techieJarek/coding-problems/README.md

 **FizzBuzz.java** -
 Write a program that prints the numbers from 1 to 100.
 But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
 For numbers which are multiples of both three and five print "FizzBuzz".

+**FormLargestNumber.java** -
+Write a function that given a list of non negative integers, arranges them such that they form the largest possible number.
+For example, given [50, 2, 1, 9], the largest formed number is 95021.